Mergener/stock-quote-alert/readme.md

 Where:
 - `stock-name`: The name of the stock you want to monitor (e.g., `AAPL` for Apple).
-- `upperbound`: The upper price limit for the stock.
+- `upperbound`: The upper price limit (in USD) for the stock.
-- `lowerbound`: The lower price limit for the stock.
+- `lowerbound`: The lower price limit (in USD) for the stock.
 - `config`: Optional.
 The path to the configuration file.
 If not provided, the program will look for a file named `config.json` in the working directory.

 Example:
 ```bash
 StockQuoteAlert AAPL 150 200 path/to/config.json
 ```

+Note that the program **requires** a valid configuration file that specifies at least some required options.
+See the section below.

 ## Configuration